apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/java-api/data-source.en.md

 ShardingSphere-JDBC Supports all JDBC drivers and database connection pools.

-The connection pool of example is HikariCP, which can be replaced with other connection pools according to business scenarios.
+In this example, the database driver is MySQL, and connection pool is HikariCP, which can be replaced with other database drivers and connection pools.

 ```java
 Map<String, DataSource> dataSourceMap = new HashMap<>();